Events in Tucson

 Visit Tucson's official calendar of events for info on concerts, food festivals, cultural celebrations, sports and more.

 On this calendar you can post your own local workshops, lectures, fundraisers and other community events.

 From a fiesta for the monsoon rains of summer to luminaria nights at Christmas, experience Tucson's seasonal celebrations.

 The biggest show of its kind in the country, this two-week marketplace draws everyone from expert mineralogists to casual collectors seeking gems, minerals, fossils, meteorites, beads, art, jewelry and more as well as museum-quality exhibits from around the globe.
 It includes dozens of shows at about 40 different locations, including the Tucson Gem and Mineral Show®, the show that started it all in 1954.
 Most shows are free and open to the public.
 January 31 to February 15, 2015

 While the rest of the country is shoveling out from under yet another snowstorm, you can be pretty sure the sun will shine on the Tucson Desert Song Festival.
 Each winter, under sky and stars, local performing arts groups join vocalists and other musicians from Tucson Symphony Orchestra, Arizona Opera, Tucson Chamber Artists, the UA School of Music, Ballet Tucson and more.
-February 2015
+January 16 to February 1, 2015

 Tucson celebrates its Old West heritage at the Tucson Rodeo Grounds with the first major outdoor-event of the annual Professional Rodeo Cowboys Association circuit.
 Events attract more than 650 competing cowboys and cowgirls.
 At the Tucson Rodeo Parade Museum more than 150 horse-drawn vehicles and other pioneer-days artifacts are on display.
 The 90th annual Tucson Rodeo & Parade takes place February 21 to March 1, 2015